9miao/CrossApp/README.md

 #####1.CAImageView optimization
 Optimized CAImageView, and fixed bug that wrong display problem when adding sub view in CAImageView, now you are free to add sub view in CAImageView.

-#####2.Delete ccColor3B and add CAColor4B
+#####2.Deleted ccColor3B and added CAColor4B
-Delete ccColor3B and replace all ccColor3B with CAColor4B, add transparency attribute.
+Deletet ccColor3B and replace all ccColor3B with CAColor4B, added transparency attribute.

-#####3.Delete Opacity attribute and add new alpha attribute
+#####3.Deleted Opacity attribute and added new alpha attribute
 Alpha attribute is float type with 0 – 1.0f value range, alpha attribute setting can directly influence all sub views’ transparency.

 #####4.Completely delete position attribute